ewonglab/BOM_package/README.md

 <a href="tutorial.html"> How to use BOM to analyze single cell ATAC data </a>

-A CodeOcean example is available where all the software is preinstalled and ready to go.
+A CodeOcean <a href="https://codeocean.com/capsule/4079053/tree"> example</a> is available where all the software is preinstalled and ready to go.
-<a href="https://codeocean.com/capsule/4079053/tree"> code ocean capsule</a>

 To use, clone the capsule and run the jupyternotebook "tutorial_model_EW_20231201.ipynb"